SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-OSGtour.md

 <div class="keypoints" markdown="1">

 #### Key Points
-*   To use an existing application use the module load command.
+*   The `module` command gives access to software located in the OASIS system
-*   The command - *tutorial* helps to access the existing tutorials.
+*   The `tutorial` provides access existing tutorials for using various aspects of OSG Connect.
 </div>